Umberto Brunelleschi

 After serving in the Italian Army during the First World War, he returned to Paris.
 In the 1920s he diversified into set and costume designs for the Folies Bergère, the Casino de Paris, the Théâtre du Châtelet and theatres in New York City, Germany, and in his native country.
 In Italy, he worked for Opera Houses such as La Scala in Milan, and the Maggio Musicale Fiorentino in Florence.
 He created costumes for Josephine Baker.
-He is also noted for his design of the Martial et Armand logo c.
-1923.
+He is also noted for his design of the logo for Martial et Armand, a Paris fashion house, around 1923.

 His illustrated books include Voltaire (Candide, 1933), Charles Perrault (Contes du temps jadis, 1912), Musset (La Nuit vénitienne), Goethe, Diderot (Les Bijoux indiscrets, etc.), Les Masques et les personnages de la Comédie italienne, 1914; Phili ou Par delà le bien et le mal, 1921; Le Radjah de Mazulipatam, 1925; Le Malheureux Petit Voyage, 1926; and Les Aventures du roi Pausole, 1930.

 Umberto Brunelleschi died 1949 in Paris.